outde-xyz/website/content/Tutorials/locality_islands.md

 That's why islands always have a certain unexpected nature from the perspective of grammar.
 If you don't derive them from your basic machinery, then it is the existence of islands that is unexpected.
 If you do derive them from your basic machinery, then it is the existence of exceptional non-islands that is unexpected.
-I think that's why parsing-based explanations hold a certain allure for many linguists: they derive island effects from independently motivated processing assumptions,[^debatable] but since parsing measures are gradient they also allow for exceptions.
+I think that's the allure of parsing-based explanations to many linguists: they derive island effects from independently motivated processing assumptions,[^debatable] but since parsing measures are gradient they also allow for exceptions.
 But as I said, a grammar-based explanation would be welcome addition --- and the TSL view of Move provides just that.

 [^debatable]: That's actually debatable.
 Most of these processing models invoke ancillary assumptions, e.g. that adjuncts are somehow more costly than argument.
 At that point, you're just restating the facts through several levels of obfuscation.
 Then again, my student Aniello De Santo has [some promising results]() that use an MG processing model and don't need these assumptions.